Caveat: 좋은 놈, 나쁜 놈, 이상한 놈

 I will survive this contract.
 I can avoid the management types, mostly.
 But they are cruel, unkind people, who furthermore insist on excusing their cruelty as “tradition” and “Korean culture.”
 Fine.
 I know, confidently, that there are other types of Korean culture: types that don’t require cajoling people to get drunk, that don’t require laughing at (not with) underlings, that don’t require groping female employees.

 Mr Kim (remember him? – the PE teacher) was actually among those who were pretty kind to me.
 He seemed a bit disgusted with how out of control the alcohol games got, too.
-He explained to me, mostly in Korean (with a dictionary in hand), that we should make a Hongnong Alcohol Blacklist, and that the first three members included certain highly placed individuals in the school's administrative staff.
-I laughed at that, and he was sullenly pleased that he'd managed to make a joke across the cultural divide.
+He explained to me, mostly in Korean (with a dictionary in hand), that we should make a Hongnong Alcohol Blacklist, and that the first three members included certain highly placed individuals in the school’s administrative staff.
+I laughed at that, and he was sullenly pleased that he’d managed to make a joke across the cultural and linguistic divide.

-OK.
-That's enough.
+Okay.
+That’s enough.

 Looking out the window of the bus, coming home, I saw a cloud with a silver lining.
 Literally.
 Korea is a beautiful country.
 And there were enough “off to the side” kindnesses shown to me in my sadness, today, that I know better than to give up on the humanity of Koreans.
 Generalization and stereotyping are almost always really bad ideas.

-Here's a mountain or two.
+Here’s a mountain or two, that I saw.

 Caveat: Work Related Excursion